GAIR-NLP/ResearcherBench/README.md

 ![](pics/Overview.png)

 ## ✨ Update
+- [9 Jul 2026] 🎉 ResearcherBench has been accepted by COLM 2026!
 - [4 Jan 2026] Added comprehensive evaluation for Claude Research, Doubao Deep Research, and Mita Deep Research.